Alpona: Images and Symbols of Bengali Women

-It was my first time in Bengal.
-For years I had dreamt of learning more about the beautiful ephemeral designs described and illustrated in "L’Alpona ou les décorations rituelles au Bengale » (Alpona, ritual decoration of Bengal) (1); a short but captivating book I had borrowed from the library of the Guimet Museum of Asian Art in Paris.
-I eventually bought a copy of this precious book and each time I reread it, wondered whether this graphic tradition of East India was still alive and well.
+This is my first visit to Bengal.
+I had been dreaming for years of discovering these ephemeral beauties described and illustrated in "L’Alpona ou les décorations rituelles au Bengale » (Alpona, ritual decoration of Bengal", a captivating little book that I had borrowed from the library of the Guimet Museum of Asian Art in Paris.
+Since then, I have acquired a copy of the precious book and each time I read it, I wonder if this graphic heritage of Eastern India is still alive.

-In this region, these ephemeral drawings are called alpona, alpana, or alimpan, and are associated with rituals called brata performed by women during festival times.
+In this region, these ephemeral drawings are called alpona, alpana, or alimpan, and are closely linked to seasonal female rituals called brata.
 These rituals occupy a central place in the lives of village women.
-Brata can be both a form of domestic piety and a celebration of the forces of nature, and are dedicated to celestial bodies and divinities, in particular Lakshmi or Lokkhi, the goddess of abundance, who is invoked in this case.
-Some brata are very popular, while others are more elaborate.
-They can be accompanied by song and dance and have several purposes: for the protection of children or a husband, for a good harvest and abundant rain, to restore the fertility of alluvial plains.
-The texts and fables which accompany the drawings declare the triumph of the sun and the defeat of winter, while others evoke the marriage of the sun and moon in springtime, or celebrate the birth of spring and its union with the earth.
+Between domestic piety and the celebration of the forces of nature, the brata are dedicated to the celestial bodies, the deities, and more particularly to the goddess of abundance Lakshmi or Lokkhi as she is invoked here.
+Some brata are very popular, some more exceptional.
+Others are accompanied by songs and dances, and there are all kinds of brata: for the protection of children or husbands, to ensure good harvests and bring abundant rainfall, to increase the fertility of the alluvial plains.
+The texts and legends that accompany the drawings sing of the triumph of the sun and the defeat of winter, others relate to the marriage of the moon with the sun in spring, others still celebrate the birth of spring and its marriage with the earth.

 “Holy pond, flower garland, who prays here at noon?
 I am the pure maiden, Leelavati, the sister of my brother…Mother Goddess, teach me.
-I know not how to pray.
+I do know not how to pray.
 May I give my husband a son.
 May I die by the Ganges.
-Oh Haro of Parvati…May I always be pure”.
+Oh Haro, of Parvati…May I always be pure”.